SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Feature Branches
 ----------------
-Like Github Flow, CumulusCI Flow uses a simple main/feature branch model.
+Like GitHub Flow, CumulusCI Flow uses a simple main/feature branch model.
 The main branch is the only permanent branch in the repository.
 All development work (features and bug fixes) is done in feature branches prefixed with ``feature/``.
 All commits on all feature branches are tested concurrently by our CI app, MetaCI, though any CI app could be used for the same purpose.